ClusterShell is distributed in several packages. On RedHat-like OS, we recommend to use the RPM package (.rpm) distribution.

 Then, the ClusterShell installation procedure is quite the same as for Fedora Updates, for instance:

 $ yum install clustershell

-With EPEL 6 and 7, the Python 2 modules and tools are installed by default.
+With EPEL 7, the Python 2 modules and tools are installed by default.
 If interested in Python 3 support, simply install the additional ClusterShell's Python 3 subpackage using the following command:

 The Python 3 subpackage is named

-With EPEL 6 and 7, Python 3 versions of the tools are installed as
+On EPEL 7, Python 3 versions of the tools are installed as tool-pythonversion,

-With EPEL 8, however, Python 3 is the system default, and Python 2 has been deprecated.
+With EPEL 8 and 9, however, Python 3 is the system default, and Python 2 has been deprecated.
 Thus only Python 3 is supported by the EPEL clustershell packages, the tools are using Python 3 by default and are not suffixed anymore.